Brayan-Castro/DnD-Coin-Calculator/README.md

 # D-D-Coin-Conversor
-A Simple and not unique coin calaculator for D&amp;D
+A Simple and not unique coin calculator for D&amp;D